embedded-office/canopen-stack/docs/docs/hardware/timer/index.md

 uint32_t DrvTimerDelay(void);
 ```

-The required implementation is independent from the time generation mode.
+The required implementation is independent of the time generation mode.

 #### Timer Stop